-The Accelerated Master’s Program in Environmental Engineering (AMP EnvE) is a program designed to enable advanced UA undergraduate students to complete both the Bachelor of Science degree and the Master of Science degree in EnvE in a total of 5 years.
-This program is available only for undergraduate students in 1) chemical engineering, 2) civil engineering, and 3) soil, water and environment science at the U of A.
+The Accelerated Master’s Program in Environmental Engineering (AMP EnE) is a program designed to enable advanced UA undergraduate students to complete both the Bachelor of Science degree and the Master of Science degree in EnE in a total of 5 years.
+This program is available only for undergraduate students in 1) Chemical Engineering, 2) Civil Engineering, 3) Environmental Science, and 4) Environmental Engineering at the U of A.

 The Environmental Engineering Program is one of the top ranked graduate engineering programs at UA, and highly ranked nationally.
 The program has long-standing strengths in water and wastewater treatment science and technology as well as technology transfer, hazardous waste treatment, development of environmentally-friendly technologies for industry, and atmospheric research.
 Owing to the multidisciplinary strengths of Environmental Engineering, students participate in research collaborations with numerous other programs such as Chemical Engineering, Hydrology and Atmospheric Sciences, Civil Engineering, Mining and Geological Engineering, and Environmental Science.

 This department’s environmental research contributes to the UA being one of the top ranked world programs in environmental science research.